jakobhoeg/vscode-pokemon/README.md

 ## Upcoming features

-Extracting and creating .gif files involves quite a bit of tedious manual work, but I’ll aim to add Gen 2 and Gen 3 sprites very soon!
+Extracting and creating .gif files involves quite a bit of tedious manual work, but I’ll aim to add Gen 4 soon!

 ## Credits